 “Once properly positioned, building your target list of prospects to whom you will be most compelling and relevant should be easy.

 Not only should you be able to build a list but you should build one “now” – at a moment’s notice.
 Even if you don’t think you need it now.
 There is no such thing as too many identified prospects and acquiring them doesn’t have to break your bank.

 So if you don’t have that B2B prospect list on hand right now, keep reading.

-By the way, while list-building can be used for many purposes (including an SEO backlink building campaign) this article is about building a list to reach out to via email – with the intention of introducing yourself as an ideal services provider.
+By the way, while list-building can be used for many purposes (including an SEO backlink building campaign) this article is about building a list to reach out to via cold/lukewarm email – with the intention of introducing yourself as an ideal services provider.
 It mostly deals with Sales Navigator, but also considers several other tools and resources.

 This is a very long article, so feel free to skip ahead